newcomerk/hello-world/README.md

 # hello-world
-Katy's favorite bits
+Katy's favorite bits.
-this is a line from RStudio
+this is a line from RStudio.
+Katy Really is getting great at Git.